speakeasy-api/openapi-directory/SDKs/github.com/api.github.com/1.1.4/typescript/README.md

 * `reposUpdateWebhook` - Update a repository webhook
 * `reposUpdateWebhookConfigForRepo` - Update a webhook configuration for a repository
 * `reposUploadReleaseAsset` - Upload a release asset

-### scim

-* `scimDeleteUserFromOrg` - Delete a SCIM user from an organization
-* `scimGetProvisioningInformationForUser` - Get SCIM provisioning information for a user
-* `scimListProvisionedIdentities` - List SCIM provisioned identities
-* `scimProvisionAndInviteUser` - Provision and invite a SCIM user
-* `scimSetInformationForProvisionedUser` - Update a provisioned organization membership
-* `scimUpdateAttributeForUser` - Update an attribute for a SCIM user

 ### search